Gilgahex/gilgahex.github.io/_posts/2019/2019-05-04-Biocomputing.md

 The core idea behind the paper is rather amazing, and seeks to answer the questions

-- Could use Cas9 as a CPU in a biocomputational architecture?
+- Could Cas9 be used as a CPU in a biocomputational architecture?
 - How can we control gene expression with biological logic gates?

 This lead me to a question of my own